Talon876/mavenrepo/README.md

 My Public Maven Repository
 ==========================
 This is my public maven repository hosted on Github.
 Currently, I am only using it for project archetypes but I will also use it to host my own libraries.
+I will also use it to host libraries which have not been hosted anywhere else.

 Archetypes